kosukeimai/wru/README.md

 pak::pkg_install("kosukeimai/wru")
 ```

-### Using wru
+## Using wru

-First, you should save your census key to your `.Rprofile` or
-`.Renviron`.
-Below is an example procedure:

-    > usethis::edit_r_profile()
-    # edit the file with the following
-    Sys.setenv("CENSUS_API_KEY" = "Your Key")
-    # save and close the file
-    # Restart your R session

-Now, here is a simple example that predicts the race/ethnicity of voters
+Here is a simple example that predicts the race/ethnicity of voters
 based only on their surnames.

 ``` r